SelenaChoUtah/NAL-Lab/README.md

 own name (Right-click into the _ _) Here, you can start working on your project.

-Try the following to practice using commands:
+Try the following to add a folder and readME file:

 Create a readme file (which is a *.md file) so aka `myReadMe.md` and write whatever you want in it.
 If you have Editor selected in Matlab meaning the window is highlighted in blue, you can just hit `ctrl`+`n` and a new window will pop up.
 Write anything random you want in there, hit the save button.
 Save the file as `myReadMe.md` and select _Save as type_ as All Files *.*. **The *.md is very important when naming the file**.
 The *.md signifies as a markdown file which is like a type of documentation.
 There's a saying that *Commit early, commit often* where people commit several times a day, with messages that shortly describe what they do and the end of the day, they push.